Avengers: Doomsday Sets Historic MCU Time Jump

 Marvel Studios

-While Avengers: Endgame gave Steve a poignant ending, allowing him to live a happy life with Peggy, the time jump reframes his post-Endgame existence as a ticking time bomb for the Multiverse's looming collapse and Doctor Doom's eventual arrival.
+While Avengers: Endgame gave Steve a poignant ending, allowing him to live a happy life with Peggy, this time jump reframes his post-Endgame existence as a ticking time bomb for the Multiverse's looming collapse and Doctor Doom's eventual arrival.

 If anything, the man who chose peace now has to choose war again, and this time it is different because it might be his biggest fight yet.